Managing Groups

 To do this, simply add the desired groups to the platform’s External Groups list.
 Once this list is defined, only the specified groups will be available when managing roles, applying identity policies, or sharing secrets.
 This global change allows you to ensure that only relevant groups are used across your tenant, enhancing usability, security, and administrative control.

-Create or Update an External Group List
+Creating or Updating an External Group List

 2. Select the External groups tab.